 Police said earlier this week that there was an unspecified amount of blood evidence at the crime scene and considered Friday's search a body recovery effort.
 But they haven't provided further details as to why they reclassified the case to a homicide Monday.

-Family members and supporters say they will not
+Family members and supporters say they will not give up hope that Le is alive until given such definitive evidence.

 "We know there are parts of the investigation that we probably shouldn't know about, and we respect Hayward police for withholding those details," said Le's cousin Krystine Dinh.
 "But if we're not given compelling evidence, we can't say that she's gone."